griptape-ai/griptape/docs/griptape-framework/structures/tasks.md

 ## Structure Run Task
 The [Structure Run Task](../../reference/griptape/tasks/structure_run_task.md) executes another Structure with a given input.
 This Task is useful for orchestrating multiple specialized Structures in a single run.
+Note that the input to the Task is a tuple of arguments that will be passed to the Structure.

 ```python
 import os